 Social work is a helping profession; the main goal of social work is to improve a society’s overall well-being, especially for the most vulnerable populations.

-Social work’s distinguishing characteristics are its emphasis on the person-in-environment model and its emphasis on social justice.
-In other words, social workers not only consider individuals’ internal struggles, as other counselors might, they also work with people to examine their relationships, family history, work environment, community environment, and the structures and policies that impact them in order to identify ways to help address a problem or challenge.
+It’s distinguishing characteristics are its emphasis on the person-in-environment model and its emphasis on social justice.
+In other words, social workers not only consider individuals’ internal struggles, as other counselors might, they also work with people to examine their relationships, family history, work environment, community environment, and the structures and policies that impact them to identify ways to help address a problem or challenge.

-Social workers also do not limit their work to individuals; they work with individuals, couples, families, groups, neighborhoods, communities, and organizations.
+Social workers also don’t limit their work to individuals; they work with individuals, couples, families, groups, neighborhoods, communities, and organizations.

 Social workers help people or groups identify their problems, determine their skills and capacities, what they are doing well, and how that was accomplished, and then analyze ways that those strengths might be applied to the identified problems.